 Once you’ve made clear why you have a test and the value of it then you can start thinking about the automation.

 Of course if you do continuous delivery & deployment like we do, you should try to automate all your scripts (when possible) because you need speed of feedback.

 Last, if you want your test framework to scale then use a multiple layered approach.

 At the business layer level you define your test using a consistant business terminology (steps).
-This is where auto-suggestion features and refactoring a really key when designing a test.
+This is where auto-completion features and refactoring are really key when designing a test.
 Make sure you don’t end up with “Sign in” step and “Login” step that have exactly the same meaning but written in 2 different ways.
 That will make the automation much more difficult.

 Once you have your tests with a good design, readable and with a clear intent, it is time to implement the steps (test fixtures).
 There are many patterns you can follow for the implementation like Page Object or Journey pattern.

 Having a framework with different layers will enable you to limit the impact when a change occurs and will make your maintenance much easier.

 Conclusion: if you really want your test automation framework to scale there is no shortcut, you’ll need: hard work, technical skill and collaboration between developers and testers.